awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

 ## Automation execution failed to start<a name="automation-trbl-access"></a>

-An Automation execution can fail with an access denied error or an invalid assume role error if you have not properly configured IAM users, roles, and policies for Automation\.
+An automation can fail with an access denied error or an invalid assume role error if you have not properly configured IAM users, roles, and policies for Automation\.

 ### Access denied<a name="automation-trbl-access-denied"></a>

-The following examples describe situations when an Automation execution failed to start with an access denied error\.
+The following examples describe situations when an automation failed to start with an access denied error\.

 **Access Denied to Systems Manager API**
 **Error message**: `User: user arn is not authorized to perform: ssm:StartAutomationExecution on resource: document arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`
-+ Possible cause 1: The IAM user attempting to start the Automation execution does not have permission to invoke the `StartAutomationExecution` API\.
-To resolve this issue, attach the required IAM policy to the user account that was used to start the execution\.
++ Possible cause 1: The IAM user attempting to start the automation does not have permission to invoke the `StartAutomationExecution` API\.
+To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-permissions.md#automation-passrole)\.
-+ Possible cause 2: The IAM user attempting to start the Automation execution has permission to invoke the `StartAutomationExecution` API, but does not have permission to invoke the API by using the specific Automation document\.
-To resolve this issue, attach the required IAM policy to the user account that was used to start the execution\.
++ Possible cause 2: The IAM user attempting to start the automation has permission to invoke the `StartAutomationExecution` API, but does not have permission to invoke the API by using the specific runbook\.
+To resolve this issue, attach the required IAM policy to the user account that was used to start the automation\.
 For more information, see [Task 3: Configure user access to Automation](automation-permissions.md#automation-passrole)\.

 **Access Denied Because of Missing PassRole Permissions**
 **Error message**: `User: user arn is not authorized to perform: iam:PassRole on resource: automation assume role arn (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: AccessDeniedException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`

-The IAM user attempting to start the Automation execution does not have PassRole permission for the assume role\.
-To resolve this issue, attach the iam:PassRole policy to the role of the IAM user attempting to start the Automation execution\.
+The IAM user attempting to start the automation does not have PassRole permission for the assume role\.
+To resolve this issue, attach the iam:PassRole policy to the role of the IAM user attempting to start the automation\.
 For more information, see [Task 2: Attach the iam:PassRole policy to your Automation role](automation-permissions.md#automation-passpolicy)\.

 ### Invalid assume role<a name="automation-trbl-ar"></a>

-When you run an Automation, an assume role is either provided in the document or passed as a parameter value for the document\.
+When you run an Automation, an assume role is either provided in the runbook or passed as a parameter value for the runbook\.
 Different types of errors can occur if the assume role is not specified or configured properly\.

 **Malformed Assume Role**
 **Error message**: `The format of the supplied assume role ARN is invalid.` The assume role is improperly formatted\.
-To resolve this issue, verify that a valid assume role is specified in your Automation document or as a runtime parameter when running the Automation\.
+To resolve this issue, verify that a valid assume role is specified in your runbook or as a runtime parameter when starting the automation\.

 **Assume Role Can't Be Assumed**
 **Error message**: `The defined assume role is unable to be assumed.
 (Service: AWSSimpleSystemsManagement; Status Code: 400; Error Code: InvalidAutomationExecutionParametersException; Request ID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)`